Alabama RN Licensing Guide

 Exam results are available through the ABN and will be mailed approximately 3 to 5 days after taking the test.
 However, results may also be viewed online 24 to 48 hours after testing.
 Applicants who fail the NCLEX can retest after 45 days but shouldn’t reapply for licensure by examination until after they receive their official test results by mail.
 If a temporary permit has been issued, it immediately expires as the applicant is no longer eligible.

-After submitting a completed electronic application and the appropriate fees, applicants receive an ID number to register for fingerprinting with the ABN’s contractor.
-Fingerprints are collected for state and federal criminal background checks with results of these checks transmitted directly to the Board.
+After submitting a completed electronic application and the appropriate fees, applicants receive an ID number to register for fingerprinting with FieldPrint, the ABN’s contractor.
+Fingerprints are collected for state and federal criminal background checks, and the results are transmitted directly to the Board.

 Licensure for Foreign Educated Nurses